mukulbindal/fishbowlpy/README.md

 fishbowlpy is a Python library that allows you to interact with fishbowlapp.
 This library provides a simple interface to login, access bowls, posts, and comments in your fishbowlapp feed.

+## First of all what is Fishbowlapp?

+Fishbowlapp is an anonymous network where you can post insights of your company without revealing your identity.
+It's a good platform for those who are looking into job change or want suggestions from random people.
+It is a Glassdoor initiative but now there are lots of things going on in this platform.
+You can ask for referrals, give referrals, discuss about ongoing policy changes and that too without revealing your identity.
+Visit https://www.fishbowlapp.com for more info.

+## Features

+It is just the beginning.
+I have created the basic needs, and **looking for the contributors** to make this library developed quickly.

 ## Prerequisites

 Before you start using fishbowlpy, please make sure you have Python 3.6 or higher installed on your machine.